rohit161996/NodeJS-Repository/Season_1/01.Introduction_to_NodeJS/Notes.md

 - This design allows it to manage multiple tasks without waiting for one to complete before starting another.

 #### c) Asynchronous I/O [Non-blocking I/O]
-- Node.js performs asynchronous I/O operations, meaning tasks like reading/writing files or making network requests do not block the execution of other operations.
+- Node.js performs asynchronous I/O operations, meaning tasks like reading/writing files or making network requests which does not block the execution of other operations.
 - This is different from traditional synchronous programming, where tasks are executed sequentially.

+---

 ### 3. Development History of Node.js
 #### a) Creation and Early Development